VforVitorio/VforVitorio/README.md

 I'm currently a 4th-year student in **Intelligent Systems Engineering** at UIE Campus Coruña, with a strong focus on AI applications in motorsport analytics.
 I'm also an alumnus of the **Engineering Summer Programme (2023)** at Girton College, Cambridge University, where I gained foundational knowledge in quantum mechanics, jet engines, and nanotechnology.

-Continuously expanding my expertise through self-directed learning, I'm currently completing the **DeepLearning.AI Data Analytics Professional Certificate**, among other certifications and courses in AI and data science.
+Continuously expanding my expertise through self-directed learning, I have completed the **DeepLearning Specialization by DeepLearning.AI**, among other certifications and courses in AI and data science.

 ---